t2t2/cv/projects/draftraptor.md

 ::: slot snippet
 * Web app for auctioning off items in an auction format fantasy game
+* Real time bidding over websockets that supports multiple players per team
+* Extra support for % share of ownership when bid hits the maximum amount of money

 [Video of it in use](https://youtu.be/i15_97t3Gjg?t=417)
 :::